NTSC: Color encoding

-For a color TV to recover hue information from the color subcarrier, it must have a zero-phase reference to replace the previously suppressed carrier.
-The NTSC signal includes a short sample of this reference signal, known as the colorburst, located on the back porch of each horizontal synchronization pulse.
-The color burst consists of a minimum of eight cycles of the unmodulated (pure original) color subcarrier.
+For a color TV to recover hue information from the color subcarrier, it must have a zero-phase reference to replace the previously-suppressed carrier.
+The NTSC signal includes a short sample of this reference signal, known as the color burst, located on the back of each horizontal synchronization pulse.
+The color burst consists of at least eight cycles of the unmodulated color subcarrier.
 The TV receiver has a local oscillator, which is synchronized with these color bursts to create a reference signal.
-Combining this reference phase signal with the chrominance signal allows the recovery of the $I^\prime$ and $Q^\prime$ signals, which in conjunction with the $Y^\prime$ signal, is reconstructed to the individual $R^\prime G^\prime B^\prime$ signals, that are then sent to the CRT to form the image.
+Combining the reference phase signal with the chrominance signal allows the recovery of the $I^\prime$ and $Q^\prime$ signals, which (with the $Y^\prime$ signal) is reconstructed to the individual $R^\prime G^\prime B^\prime$ signals which are sent to the CRT to form the image.

-In CRT televisions, the NTSC signal is turned into three color signals: red, green, and blue, each controlling an electron gun that is designed to excite only the corresponding red, green, or blue phosphor dots.
-TV sets with digital circuitry use sampling techniques to process the signals but the result is the same.
-For both analog and digital sets processing an analog NTSC signal, the original three color signals are transmitted using three discrete signals (Y, I and Q) and then recovered as three separate colors (R, G, and B) and presented as a color image.
+In CRT televisions, the NTSC signal is turned into three color signals: red, green, and blue; each controls an electron beam designed to excite only the corresponding red, green, or blue phosphors.
+TV sets with digital circuitry use sampling techniques to process the signals, with identical results.
+For analog and digital sets processing an analog NTSC signal, the original three color signals are transmitted with three discrete signals (Y, I, and Q), recovered as three separate colors (R, G, and B), and presented as a color image.

-When a transmitter broadcasts an NTSC signal, it amplitude-modulates a radio-frequency carrier with the NTSC signal just described, while it frequency-modulates a carrier 4.5 MHz higher with the audio signal.
-If non-linear distortion happens to the broadcast signal, the 315/88 MHz color carrier may beat with the sound carrier to produce a dot pattern on the screen.
-To make the resulting pattern less noticeable, designers adjusted the original 15,750 Hz scanline rate down by a factor of 1.001 (100/1,001%) to match the audio carrier frequency divided by the factor 286, resulting in a field rate of approximately 59.94 Hz.
-This adjustment ensures that the difference between the sound carrier and the color subcarrier (the most problematic intermodulation product of the two carriers) is an odd multiple of half the line rate, which is the necessary condition for the dots on successive lines to be opposite in phase, making them least noticeable.
+When a transmitter broadcasts an NTSC signal, it amplitude-modulates a radio-frequency carrier with the NTSC signal and frequency-modulates a carrier 4.5 MHz higher with the audio signal.
+With non-linear distortion of the broadcast signal, the 315/88 MHz color carrier may beat with the sound carrier to produce a dot pattern on the screen.